cardano-foundation/CIPs/CIP-0021/README.md

 ### Acceptance Criteria

-- [x] Confirmation (by default if no ongoing incompatibilities) since Alonzo era that this interoperability between software and hardware wallets has been generally achieved.
+- [x] Confirmation (by default if no ongoing incompatibilities) since Alonzo ledger era that this interoperability between software and hardware wallets has been generally achieved.

 ### Implementation Plan